andreasgebhard-ivw/smc_benchmark/README.md

 ```
 ### Install the Python package

-Navigate in the folder
+Navigate to the folder

 ```
 cd smc_benchmark
 ```

-Install package with
+and install the package with

 ```
-pip install .
+python -m pip install .
+python install/download_sam.py
 ```

-### Scripts
+## Scripts

-Folder `example` contains the scripts for the evaluation.
+The folder `scripts` contains CLI scripts to `smc_benchmark`'s core functionalities.
+Using these, the main workflows for processing csv and image data can be realized as follows.

+## Image processing workflow
+The image processing workflow comprises three substeps:

+1. Rename files
+2. Reformat files
+3. Sort files